Liberal Arts: Academic Access Program

 - An advising specialist meets with you individually to discuss your work, link you to resources at SAIC, and serve as your advocate when you need assistance or issues arise during the year.
 The advising specialist also serves as your academic advisor.

 - The Academic Advising Office monitors your progress through completion of the program.
 This office will notify you of successful completion and/or if you are at risk of failure and dismissal.

 - The Writing Center and Disability and Learning Resource Center are available to all students.
 You are encouraged to use them if you need extra help with your academic work.

-At the end of each term, the AAP Coordinator chairs a committee of the Director and Assistant Director of Academic Advising, members of the program’s faculty, and the advising specialist to review the academic performance of each student in the program.
+At the end of each term, the AAP Coordinator chairs a committee to review the academic performance of each student in the program.
 The committee is composed of undergraduate division academic administrators, including deans from the Office of Student Affairs and Academic Advising.

 The possible outcomes for individual students are: